 - Vision: Walk in a pretty part of town.
 Look at the nature around you.
 Go to a museum with beautiful art.
 Buy a flower and put it where you can see it.
 Sit in a garden.
 Watch the snowflakes decorate the trees during a snowfall.
 Light a candle and watch the flame.

-- Hearing: Listen to beautiful or soothing music, to recordings of the ocean, or other sounds of nature.
+- Hearing: Listen to beautiful or soothing music, recordings of the ocean, or other sounds of nature.
 Listen to a baby gurgling or a small animal.
 Sit by a waterfall.
 When you are listening, be mindful, letting the sounds come and go.

 - Smell: Smell breakfast being cooked at home or in a restaurant.
 Notice all the different smells around you.
-Walk in a garden or in the woods, maybe just after a rain, and breathe in the smells of nature.
+Walk in a garden or the woods, maybe just after a rain, and breathe in the smells of nature.
 Light a scented candle or incense.
 Bake some bread or a cake and take in all the smells.

 - Taste: Have a special treat, and eat it slowly, savoring each bite.
 Cook a favorite meal.
 Drink a soothing drink like herbal tea or hot chocolate.
 Let the taste run over your tongue and slowly down your throat.

 - Touch: Take a bubble bath.
 Pet your dog or cat or cuddle a baby.
 Wrap up in a soft blanket.
-Sink into a really comfortable bed.
+Sink into a comfortable bed.

 Identify your preferred self-soothing activities

 Begin to notice which type of activity works for you during a specific type of emotional stress.
-For example, when you are feeling anger it may work best for you to engage in some type of physical exercise.
+For example, when you are feeling angry it may work best for you to engage in some type of physical exercise.
 Or, if you are feeling hopeless, you may find it comforting to help someone less fortunate than yourself by volunteering.
 The goal is to identify what kind of activities help you combat stress and feel better, no matter the emotional reaction you are experiencing.

 Engage in self-soothing activities regularly